taddison/tjaddison.com/_posts/2018/2018-07-21-Ensuing-your-describe-tags-are-unique-in-pester-tests.md

 }
 ```

-There isn't yet a convention for how to name a test, and we've already had some tests built with pretty-similar sounding names - it is only a matter of time before we get a duplicate.
-To prevent duplicate tests accidentally getting checked in, I recently added a test that parses the Pester test files and ensures that each tag is not just unique within the file, but globally unique within SQLChecks.
+There isn't yet a convention for how to name a test, and we've already had some tests built with similar sounding names - it is only a matter of time before we get a duplicate.
+To prevent duplicate tests accidentally getting checked in (and causing unusual/broken behaviour for consumers), I recently added a test that parses the test files and ensures that each tag is not only unique within the file, but globally within SQLChecks.

 ![Describe tags test on AppVeyor](/assets/2018/2018-07-21/DescribeTagsAppVeyor.png)